-Q. My right eye is bigger than the left one.
-Why do my eyes pain and get watery?
+My right eye is bigger than the left one.
+Why?

 Hi doctor,

-I am a 23 year old girl, who weighs 130.07 and I am 5'41'.
+I am a 23-year-old girl, who weighs 130.07 and I am 5'41'.
 In some of my pictures, my eyes do not look the same.
-The right eye is quite bigger than the left one, but my eye lens looks the same size.
+The right eye is bigger than the left one, but my eye lens seems the same size.
 Are there any ways to solve this problem?
 Are there any side effects of this?
-My eyes pain sometimes, and they feel tired and get watery.
+My eyes pain sometimes, and they feel tired and watery.

 Hi,